 - EMail: Enter the user's email address.
 Optional.

 - Password: Enter the user's desired password in the two fields provided.
 You can also use the Generate option.
 Passwords are not stored in clear text.
 They are stored in hashed form for added security.
-If users are required to use Network id, they do not need to receive the password that is entered here, but a value does need to be entered in order to create the account.
+If users are required to use Network id (as described above) and are are not allowed to use a SystemWeaver password login, you can leave this blank.

 - Require password change at first login: Check to require a password change.
 The purpose of this setting is to minimize possible risks caused by passwords that have been sent via email to users.
 It also prevents users from saving their notification emails with generated passwords since these will be become obsolete.
 This option can also be used on-the-fly to force a user to change a password upon next login.